bindestriche/srt_fix/README.md

 This repository contains a  plugin package for [yt-dlp](https://github.com/yt-dlp/yt-dlp#readme).
-It fixes duplicate lines in YouTube subtitles.
+It fixes duplicate lines in YouTube subtitles and saves a additonal srt file called filename.fixed.srt